AdobeDocs/commerce-merchant-services.en/help/payment-services/configure-admin.md

 | [!UICONTROL Show buttons on cart page] | store view | Enable or disable [!DNL Apple Pay] in on the cart page.
 Options: `[!UICONTROL Yes]` / `[!UICONTROL No]` |
 | [!UICONTROL Debug Mode] | website | Enable or disable Debug Mode.
 Options: `[!UICONTROL Yes]` / `[!UICONTROL No]` |

-## [!DNL PayPal Smart Buttons]
+## [!DNL PayPal Payment Buttons]

-The [!DNL PayPal Smart Buttons] payment options provide a simple, fast, and secure checkout process for your customer.
+The [!DNL PayPal Payment Buttons] payment options provide a simple, fast, and secure checkout process for your customer.

 See [Payments options](payments-options.md#paypal-smart-buttons) for more information.

-Configure [!DNL PayPal Smart Buttons]
+Configure [!DNL PayPal Payment Buttons]

-You can enable and configure the PayPal Smart Buttons payment options within the Admin:
+You can enable and configure the PayPal payment buttons payment options within the Admin:

 1. On the _Admin_ sidebar, go to **[!UICONTROL Stores]** > _[!UICONTROL Settings]_ > **[!UICONTROL Configuration]**.
 1. In the left panel, expand **[!UICONTROL Sales]** and choose **[!UICONTROL Payment Methods]**.
 1. Expand the _[!UICONTROL Recommended Solutions]_ section.
-1. In the _[!UICONTROL Payment Services]_ section, expand the _[!UICONTROL PayPal Smart Buttons]_ section.
+1. In the _[!UICONTROL Payment Services]_ section, expand the _[!UICONTROL PayPal payment buttons]_ section.
 1. To change the name of the payment method as shown during checkout, edit the _[!UICONTROL Title]_ field.
 1. To [set the payment action](production.md#set-payment-services-as-payment-method), select **[!UICONTROL Authorize]** or **[!UICONTROL Authorize and Capture]**.
 1. To prioritize a payment method on the checkout page, provide a `Numeric Only` value in the **[!UICONTROL Sort order]** field.
 1. To enable/disable the [Pay Later messaging](payments-options.md#pay-later-button), select `Yes`/`No` for **[!UICONTROL Display Pay Later Message]**.
-1. To show PayPal Smart Buttons on the checkout page, select `Yes` for the **[!UICONTROL Show buttons on checkout page]**.
+1. To show PayPal payment buttons on the checkout page, select `Yes` for the **[!UICONTROL Show buttons on checkout page]**.
-1. To show PayPal Smart Buttons on the product detail page, select `Yes` for the **[!UICONTROL Show buttons on product detail page]**.
+1. To show PayPal payment buttons on the product detail page, select `Yes` for the **[!UICONTROL Show buttons on product detail page]**.
-1. To show PayPal Smart Buttons in the mini cart preview, select `Yes` for **[!UICONTROL Show buttons in mini cart preview]**.
+1. To show PayPal payment buttons in the mini cart preview, select `Yes` for **[!UICONTROL Show buttons in mini cart preview]**.
-1. To show PayPal Smart Buttons on the cart page, select `Yes` for the **[!UICONTROL Show buttons on cart page]**.
+1. To show PayPal payment buttons on the cart page, select `Yes` for the **[!UICONTROL Show buttons on cart page]**.
 1. To enable Venmo as a payment option, select `Yes` for **[!UICONTROL Venmo Enabled]**.
 1. To enable credit and debit cards as a payment option (PayPal Smart button), select `Yes` for **[!UICONTROL Credit and Debit Card Enabled]**.
 1. To enable/disable the [PayPal Pay Later](payments-options.md#pay-later-button) payment option, select `Yes`/`No` for **[!UICONTROL PayPal Pay Later Enabled]**.